-1 In general, DRA has the ability to accept other federal dollars as a matching contribution.
+1 In general, DRA can accept other federal dollars as matching contributions.
 However, some federal agencies and/or specific projects may have limitations on the use of other and/or total federal funding.
 Prospective applicants are encouraged to consult with DRA program staff prior to submission if planning to use other federal funds as a source to meet the matching funds requirement.